learn-co-curriculum/fewpjs-introducing-the-dom-and-just-enough-javascript/README.md

 ### "But Wait, Where's the (Boring) Basics Chapter on Data Types and Stuff Like That?"

-You might have looked at other programming languages' courses that start with (boring) introductory, silly examples to teach you basics of the language but don't _show_ you them doing anything useful.
+You might have looked at other programming languages' courses that start with (boring) introductory, contrived examples to teach you basics of the language but don't _show_ you them doing anything useful.

-We _could_ tell you, for example: "An Array is a data structure that holds a series of continuous data elements which can be accessed via an index, an integer which starts at 0.
-Here's an example: `arrayOfDogs = ["Byron", "Boo", "Luna"];`" We'd then go on to list all sorts of things you need to know about `Array`s.
+We _could_ tell you, for example:

+> An `Array` is a data structure that holds a series of memory-contiguous data elements which can be accessed via an index, an integer, which starts at `0`.
+Here's an example: `arrayOfDogs = ["Byron", "Boo", "Luna"];` `"Boo"` is at index `1` and we can retrieve that value with `arrayOfDogs[1]`"

+We'd then go on to list all sorts of things you need to know about `Array`s.
 How to get their length, how to iterate over their members, etc.

 Then, sometime later, we'd then expect you to understand that when we say "`document.querySelectorAll()` returns an `Array` of DOM nodes" that you should "re-load" and re-apply all those previously seen lessons onto the results of this method call.

 But we _don't_ do that here.
+That's not the way human brains work.

-We want you to work with that `Array` – see what it's good for, see what you _wish_ it would do, see what it can help you do and _then_ cover the theory.
+We want you to work with an `Array` &mdash; not a contrived example with a list of Flatiron team's dogs' names.
+We want you to see _for youself_ what it's good for in the envionment you'll most often need it in.
+You'll see what it can help you do _first_ and _then_ cover the theory.
 If you've learned programming languages elsewhere, this might feel a bit funny at first.
 Try out this approach!